leonyuhanov/WOWPixelDriver/README.md

 ## shiftRight(byte wrap,	byte LeftBound, byte RightBound, byte TopBound, byte BottomBound)
 Shifts the selected range from the current frame by 1 pixel RIGHT.
 If wrap=0 pixels are not wrapped around. if wrap=1 the last line is wrapped around the left

+## Utility Functions
+There are also some uitily fucntions that are designed to help with things like timing, generating modulation, etc...
+* void startTimer(unsigned long timeInMilliseconds)
+  * 1000ms is 1 second
+  * Starts an internal time ticker taht runs for "timeInMilliseconds" milliseconds
+* byte hasTimedOut()
+  * returns 1 if the "timeInMilliseconds" has elapsed or 0 if not
+* int getWave(float intervalTickCounter, float minimumValue, float maximumValue)
+  * generates a floored and cield sinusodal wave of integers from "minimumValue" to "maximumValue"
+  * you can dynamicly flow through the wave by sending in a float "intervalTickCounter" and incrementing it
+  *  intervalTickCounter += 0.001 generates very low frequency sinusodal wave
+  *  intervalTickCounter += 0.01 generates medium frequency sinusodal wave
+  *  intervalTickCounter += 0.1 generates high frequency sinusodal wave

 # An Animation Loop Template

 The following is an example template of a simple animation loop.